-MPH in Social and Behavioral Science.
-The MPH in Social and Behavioral Science prepare students for practice-oriented careers in health promotion, health counseling and health education, with a focus on addressing the behavioral, social and cultural factors related to individual and population health, as well as public health program development, implementation and evaluation.
+The MPH in Social and Behavioral Sciences (one of five MPH degrees) is available online or in-person.
+It is a versatile degree, preparing students for practice-oriented careers or further graduate and professional training in health promotion, health and risk communication, health counseling and education.
+The curriculum focuses on addressing the behavioral, social and cultural factors related to individual and population health, as well as public health program development, implementation and evaluation.
 View Curriculum.

 Students learn these concepts and skills in the classroom and through fieldwork placements available throughout the Philadelphia region.
 The Program tailors your fieldwork experience to your interests through our far-reaching professional network of schools, hospital and clinic settings, and other non-profit and for profit health care and social welfare organizations.
 Graduates of this program often enter the work force directly, but many also pursue advanced professional or doctoral training.

 Faculty and students in our program are engaged in research and community outreach to improve the health of all people in the region, but particularly focus on vulnerable populations, such as children, people with chronic illnesses, and people living in poverty.